alcantaravca/nlw-setup/README.md

 You can view the project layout through [THIS LINK](https://www.figma.com/community/file/1187422022288947321).
 It is necessary to have a [Figma](https://figma.com) account to access it.
  .
 Figma

+## Author

 ## :memo: License

 This project is licensed under the MIT license.

 ---

-Made with ♥ by Victor Alcantara :wave:
+Made with ♥ by Victor Alcantara :wave: [Get in Touch!](https://www.linkedin.com/in/victor-coutinho-de-alc%C3%A2ntara-8538aa263/)